Health Savings Account (HSA)

 Avidia Bank HSA

-If you use the funds for expenses other than health care related expenses, you must pay income tax plus a 20% penalty.
+Note: If you use the funds for expenses other than health care-related expenses, you must pay income tax plus a 20% penalty.
 Upon attaining age 65, you may also use the funds for non-medically related expenses.
 You will only have to pay income tax on the withdrawals at that point.

 After Rocky Mountain Reserve receives the initial enrollment information we will calculate the discrimination tests.
 If the Plan is close to failing the test we will calculate the test once each quarter.
 If the plan is not close, we will make a final calculation at the end of the plan year.